vincent lamar carter

 He was selected as an NBA All-Star for eight consecutive years, leading all vote getters for four of those years.
 The fans chose Vince as a starter in six of the eight years.
 In 2003, Vince was named to the U.S. Men’s Senior National Team for the FIBA Americas Olympic Qualifying Tournament in Puerto Rico where he helped the U.S. to a 10-0 mark.

 In 2004-2005, Vince became the 26th fastest player in the history of the NBA to reach 10,000 points.
 In 2012, Carter became the 104th player in the NBA to appear in 1,000 games.
 In 2013, Carter became the 33rd player in NBA history with at least 8,000 career field goals, the 28th player in NBA history to eclipse the 22,000-point mark, and the 11th player in NBA history with at least 16,000 career triples (1,638).
 In 2006 and 2007, Vince was named the Continental Work Hard Fly Right Player of the Year.
 Also in 2007, Vince was inducted into the Florida High School Athletic Hall of Fame for his outstanding representation of Florida while attending Mainland High School in Volusia, County, Florida.
-At his retirement, Vince Carter amassed 25,728 points and has played with or against 1,672 NBA players.

 A budding businessman, Vince is or has been endorsed during his NBA career by such corporations as Nike, Wilson, Gatorade, EA Sports, T-Mobile, Vince Carter’s Restaurant and others.
 He is the President of Visions In Flight, Inc., a for-profit corporation, and Embassy of Hope Foundation, Inc., a non-profit charity.